binipringle/contracts/_texts/0-outline.md

 editor: Sabina Pringle
 source: Law in the Market Economy (Contracts) - doctrinal course CUNY School of Law, Professor Zalesne, Spring 2021
 toc:
-- 1 INTRODUCTION TO CONTRACT LAW
+- INTRODUCTION TO CONTRACT LAW
-- 1.1 The Bargain Principle
+- The Bargain Principle
-- 1.2 Theoretical Perspectives
+- Theoretical Perspectives
-- 2 OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
+- OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
-- 2.1.
-Policy
+- Policy
-- 2.2.
-Case Briefing
+- Case Briefing
-- 3. CONTRACT FORMATION - ASSENT
+- CONTRACT FORMATION - ASSENT
-- 3.1.
-Was there an Offer?
+- Was there an Offer?
-- 3.2 Was there Acceptance?
+- Was there Acceptance?
-- 3.3.
-Revocation of the Offer Prior to Acceptance - Unilateral Contracts, Option Contacts and Firm Offers
+- Revocation of the Offer Prior to Acceptance - Unilateral Contracts, Option Contacts and Firm Offers
-- 4. CONTRACT FORMATION - CONSIDERATION
-- 4.1.
-The Origins and Elements of the Consideration Doctrine - “Legal Detriment” and “Bargained-For”
-- 4.2.
-Neo-Classical Economic Theory
-- 4.3.
-Critical Legal Theory
-- 5. ALTERNATIVES TO THE BARGAIN MODEL
-- 5.1.
-The Promise
-- 5.2 Reasonable Reliance
-- 5.3 The Restitution Principle
-- 6. CONTRACT FORMATION - STATUTE OF FRAUDS
-- 7. DEFENSES - EXPLICIT POLITICAL, ECONOMIC, AND MORAL CONTROLS ON CONTRACTING
-- 7.1.
-Public Policy
-- 7.2.
-Lack of Capacity - Who Can Contract?
-- 7.2.1.
-Children
-- 7.2.2.
-Mental Incapacity
-- 7.3.
-Duress - Force and Threats
-- 7.4.
-Miscommunication
-- 7.5.
-Misunderstanding
-- 7.6.
-Misrepresentation - False Statements, Duty to Read and Duty to Disclose
-- 7.7.
-Theoretical Perspective
-- 7.8.
-Unconscionability - Procedural and Substantive Bargaining Defects
-- 8. CHANGES AFTER CONTRACT FORMATION
-- 8.1.
-Impracticability
-- 8.2.
-Agreed Modifications
-- 8.3.
-Theoretical Perspective - Neo-Classical Economics and Socioeconomics
-- 9. CONTENT OF THE CONTRACT
-- 9.1.
-Interpretation
-- 9.1.1.
-Implied Terms
-- 9.1.2.
-Express Terms
-- 9.2.
-Theoretical Perspective - Formalism and Legal Realism
-- 9.3.
-Parol Evidence Rule - Written Agreements and Extrinsic Evidence
-- 10. BREACH OF CONTRACT

 ---

-# 1 INTRODUCTION TO CONTRACT LAW
+# INTRODUCTION TO CONTRACT LAW

 **Contracts**